design-hub-arc/AutoCADDrawingChecker/README.md

-# AutoCADDrawingChecker
+# AutoCAD Drawing Checker
-A simple, extendable Java program used to compare vector exports from AutoCAD.
+A simple, extendable Java program used to compare Excel exports from AutoCAD.

 ## Project Summary